JanezCim/MRNTC/mrntc_ref_ws/README.md

 # REFERENCE PC WORKSPACE

-This workspace is ment to be uploaded and compiled on the reference PC
+This workspace is ment to be uploaded and compiled on the reference PC.
+In the REFERENCE PC SETUP LOG section its documented how the software and dependencies on ref PC were setup.
+In REFERENCE PC RUN there are all the commands that are needed to run all the actions that were pre-prepared.

 # REFERENCE PC SETUP LOG